SlapOS/slapos/documentation/source/slapos.usage.rst

 Node will register itself, if not already done, to the SlapOS Master defined in configuration file, and will generate SlapOS configuration file.

+..
   XXX-Cedric should be like this: If desired node name is already taken, will raise an error.
   XXX-Cedric: --master-url-web url will disappear in REST API.
 Currently, "register" uses SlapOS master web URL to register computer, so it needs the web URL (like http://www.slapos.org)

 If Node is already registered (slapos.cfg and certificate already present), issues a warning, backups original configuration and creates new one.

+..
   XXX-Cedric should check for IPv6 in selected interface

-Parameters:
-***********
---login LOGIN                  Your SlapOS Master login.
-If not provided, asks it interactively.
---password PASSWORD            Your SlapOS Master password.
-If not provided, asks it interactively.
-NOTE: giving password as parameter should be avoided for security reasons.
---interface-name INTERFACE     Use interface as primary interface.
-IP of Partitions will be added to it.
-Defaults to "eth0".
---master-url URL               URL of SlapOS Master REST API. defaults to "https://slap.vifib.com".
---master-url-web URL           URL of SlapOS Master web access. defaults to "https://www.vifib.com".
---partition-number NUMBER      Number of partitions that will have your SlapOS Node. defaults to "10".
---ipv4-local-network NETWORK   Subnetwork used to assign local IPv4 addresses.
-It should be a not used network in order to avoid conflicts. defaults to 10.0.0.0/16.
--t, --create-tap                   Will trigger creation of one virtual "tap" interface per Partition and attach it to primary interface.
-Requires primary interface to be a bridge. defaults to false.
-Needed to host virtual machines.

 Notes: